Financing & costs

 There are a number of deadlines throughout the year, which will be published here.
-The next prospective deadline (for a semester abroad during the winter semester 2021/2022) is the 15th of June of 2021, 13:00 noon.
-The application has to be send by e-mail to email@example.com.
+The next prospective application period (for a semester abroad during the winter semester 2022) is between the 06th May - 22nd May 2022, 11:59 pm.
+The application has to be send by e-mail to firstname.lastname@example.org.

-For details of the PROMOS program, please contact the Department of International Affairs – Contact person: Claudia Casiano.
+For details of the PROMOS program, please contact the Department Viadrina International Affairs – Contact person: Claudia Casiano.

 As part of the program “International Studies and Educational partnerships” (ISAP-Program) bachelor students of the Faculty of Business Administration and Economics can apply for a full grant that includes travel costs and a subsidy for health insurance.

 - Amount of support: A one-time travel allowance of 1400 EUR, monthly subsidy for health insurance of 35 EUR (for a maximum of 10 months), subsistence allowance of monthly 1025 EUR (for a maximum of 10 months).